 It's time to go back to what has worked for millenia.
 For me, that includes an entrepreneurship philosophy that I call the "bean sack tenet".
 I got the idea from an old Greek adage, "bean by bean, the sack is full" (Φασουλι το φασουλι γεμιζει το σακουλι), an aphorism that can remind us that small steps - and small businesses - are critical to the success of filling the "sack" of food we're going to need to feed all of the people on the planet.

-While large-scale industrial agriculture is what most people think about when we're talking about feeding the world's population (when they actually think about it), over 70% of our food world-wide comes from very small farms (25 acres or smaller!).
+While large-scale industrial agriculture is what most people think about when we're talking about feeding the world's population, over 70% of our food world-wide comes from very small farms (25 acres or smaller!).
 Each of these tiny farms has a smaller scope and a drive for self-preservation through sustainability, and the ability, through baby steps (beans in the sack) to be limber when necessary in the face of climate change, fluctuating markets and consumer preference.

 These farms can preserve natural resources, ensure that heirloom and other plant varieties are not lost (which maintains biodiversity and food security), and can keep a working rural population going.
 Which sounds a lot like farming in the San Juan Islands, doesn't it?